cc-archive/pootle/Pootle/storage/README.txt

 Data organization
 =================

 Folders
 -------

-For convenience, translations can be grouped in folders.
-The database contains a reference to the root folder:
+For convenience, translations can be grouped in *folders*.
+The database contains a reference to the *root folder*:

     >>> db.root
     <Pootle.storage.rdb.Folder object at ...>